 Dynatrace Apps VSCode extension

-Build smarter and faster for the Dynatrace platform: The Visual Studio Code Extension "Dynatrace Apps" helps developers create, test, and debug apps for the Dynatrace platform.
+Build smarter and faster for the Dynatrace platform: The Visual Studio Code extension "Dynatrace Apps" helps developers create, test, and debug apps for the Dynatrace platform.

 The extension supports the following functionalities: